Did The House’s New Climate Committee Snub the Sunrise Movement?

 Photo Credit: U.S. House Select Committee on the Climate Crisis

 by Steve Horn and Dharna Noor

-This past November, 150 young activists with the youth-led environmental advocacy group the Sunrise Movement and New York Congresswoman Alexandria Ocasio-Cortez occupied House Majority Leader Nancy Pelosi’s office.
+This past November, 150 young activists with the youth-led environmental advocacy group the Sunrise Movement and New York Congresswoman Alexandria Ocasio-Cortez occupied House Speaker Nancy Pelosi’s office.
 They held signs that read “Green Jobs For All” and demanded the creation of a new climate change select committee—the Select Committee on the Green New Deal.